Approximate Bregman Proximal Gradient Algorithm for Relatively Smooth Nonconvex Optimization: Numerical Experiments

 We compare ABPG with BPG to demonstrate the difference in performance by the approximate Bregman distance.
 The subproblems of BPG and ABPG for~\eqref{prob:nonnegative-linear} are expressed in a closed form.
 We also compare ABPG with PGL.

-We generated the ground truth $\bx^*$ from i.i.d.
+We generated the ground truth $\x^*$ from i.i.d.
 Gaussian distribution, which has $5\%$ nonzero elements.
-For $(n,m) = (200, 500)$ and $\theta_1 = 0.05$, Figure~\ref{fig:nonnegative_linear} shows that the objective function values $\Psi(\bx^k)$ and the accuracy $\|\bx^k - \bx^*\|$ for~\eqref{prob:nonnegative-linear} at each iteration on a logarithmic scale.
+For $(n,m) = (200, 500)$ and $\theta_1 = 0.05$, Figure~\ref{fig:nonnegative_linear} shows that the objective function values $\Psi(\x^k)$ and the accuracy $\|\x^k - \x^*\|$ for~\eqref{prob:nonnegative-linear} at each iteration on a logarithmic scale.
+Figure~\ref{fig:nonnegative_linear-time} shows these performance results on the time axis.
 In this setting, while PG and BPG did not stop within 1000 iterations, the objective function value of BPG at the 1000th iteration was the best among these algorithms (Figure~\ref{fig:nonnegative_linear-obj}).
 Only ABPG stopped within 1000 iterations and recovered the best point (Figure~\ref{fig:nonnegative_linear-acc}).
+Figure~\ref{fig:nonnegative_linear-acc-time} shows PGL (more than the maximum iteration) also recovered a point at which accuracy is almost the same as the point recovered by ABPG.